 Smoking and long-term exposure to poor air can cause this disease.

-Inflammation in the lungs increases mucus production, causing a chronic cough and chest tightness.
+Inflammation in the lungs can increase mucus production, causing a chronic cough and chest tightness.

 With asthma, inflammation causes narrowing of the airways.
 This narrowing can make it difficult to breathe, causing a chronic cough in some people.